Irreligion in Latin America

 Irreligion in Latin America refers to various types of irreligion, including atheism, agnosticism, deism, secular humanism, secularism and non-religious.
 According to a Pew Research Center survey from 2014, 8% of the population is not affiliated with a religion.
+According to Latinobarómetro, the share of irreligious people in Latin America quadrupled between 1996 and 2020, from 4% to 16%.

-Middle America
+Central America and Caribbean

-Belize

-According to the 2010 census, about 15.5% of the population of Belize is not religious.

 Costa Rica

-According to World Religion Database, 3.42% is non-religious (atheist or agnostic).Approximately, 27% of the Costa Rican population is irreligious, either non-practitioner, atheist or agnostic.
+According to World Religion Database, 3.42% of Costa Ricans are either atheist or agnostic.
+Approximately, 27% of the Costa Rican population is irreligious, either non-practitioner, atheist or agnostic.

 Cuba

 Estimates of the Cuban people without religion varies from 30% to 40%, the number of atheists also from 10% to 20%.
-As of the communism and Marxism-Leninism influence since 1960's decade.

 Dominican Republic

 Religiously unaffiliated people account 18% in Dominican Republic.

 El Salvador

 According to World Religion Database, 2.57% is non-religious (atheist or agnostic).